flancia-coop/doc.anagora.org/social-coop-cwg.md

 D: Bonfire.
 Any opinions?
 Treating it as "demo"?
 Or taking it on as moderated space?
 Is there some boilerplate warning we should be including?
 H: Don't know what it is?
 D: I don't feel like I really understand moderation over there tbh
 C: Fediverse software.
 A lot of overlap with Mastodon rn - but more features, and possibility for
-D:
+D: Getting moderation going on the experiment is maybe a short-term need.
+Is there someone who could show us the ropes on moderation?
+M: Flancian maybe?
+D: Open to possibility that "we don't need this experiment".
+Or we could decide our lack of moderation experience on TWG is a justification for not doing this experiment now, could always do it later.
+H: Like experiment, fun to explore new thing.
+But agree with fun to try less-overlapping things.
+Tech team's opinions on other services.

 ## 2026-02-02 special welcome Malaya edition